De-matting & Brush Out Services

 Why Dogs Get Matted

-• Double coats that shed seasonally
+- Double coats that shed seasonally and trap the dead undercoat against the skin

-What We Can Do Depends on Severity
+What I Can Do Depends on Severity

 Light Matting